 - The qualification mainly involves studying the theory of a subject combined with some investigative work.

 - They are usually studied full-time at school or college, taking two years to complete.
 Short courses are also available.

-BTEC Level 1 Courses
+Vocational Level 1 and 2 Courses

 - They’re built to accommodate the needs of employers and allow progression to university.

 - They provide a practical, real-world approach to learning without sacrificing any of the essential subject theory.

 - They can be taken alongside, or in place of, GCSEs.